Fat Ass Trail Run

 We ask that you leave your headphones at home.
 We strongly discourage the use of headphones as it detracts from the whole trail experience as well as limits your interaction with others and your environment.
 We have found historically that runners wearing headphones tend to get lost more frequently, miss trail directions and are unaware of other runners trying to pass.

 Please abide by the "take out what you bring in and leave nothing but footprints" moto.
-We are here by the graciousness of Mrs. Bata and the Bata Corporation so while it is wilderness it is privately owned.
+We are here by the graciousness of the Bata Corporation so while it is wilderness it is privately owned.
 Leave all garbage at aid stations.

 A quick moving trail runner, especially one who seemingly emerges from out of nowhere on an unsuspecting trail user, can be quite alarming.
 Give a courteous and audible announcement well in advance of your presence and intention to pass others on the trail stating something like, “On your left,” as you approach.
 Keep in mind your announcement doesn’t work well for those who are wearing headphones and blasting music.
 Show respect when passing, by slowing down or stopping if necessary to prevent accidental contact.
 Be ready to yield to all other trail users (bikers, hikers, horses) even if you have the posted right of way.
 Uphill runners yield to downhill runners in most situations.

-We do not condon bandit runners.
+We do not condone bandit runners.
 Not only are bandits a serious safety and liability concern they can jeopardize the issuance of future permits and insurance.